RTVE: Television

+RTVE's television service comes under its Televisión Española (TVE) division.
+Although almost all the programming of its channels is in Spanish and is the same for all of Spain, TVE has territorial centers in every autonomous community and produces and broadcasts some local programming in regional variations in each of them in the corresponding co-official language such as the broadcast of Catalan-language segments for Catalonia produced in its production center in Sant Cugat del Vallès.

-The domestic offer provided by TVE comprises two generalist channels (La 1 and La 2) and three thematic channels: Teledeporte (sports programming), 24 Horas (news) and Clan (children's programming).
-Together with the broadcast of the standard definition signal, they are also available in High-definition.
+The domestic offer provided by TVE through the digital terrestrial television comprises two generalist channels (La 1 and La 2) and three thematic channels: Teledeporte (sports programming), 24 Horas (news), and Clan (children's programming).
+All available only in high-definition in 1080i, except for La 1 that is also available in ultra-high-definition in 4K resolution.

-Regarding international broadcasting, TVE commercializes the following channels: TVE Internacional, 24 Horas Internacional, Star HD, and Clan Internacional.
+Regarding international broadcasting, TVE provides TVE Internacional, 24h Internacional, TDP Internacional, Star HD, and Clan Internacional.

 Radio

-RTVE's radio stations come under the Radio Nacional de España (RNE) division of RTVE.
+RTVE's radio stations come under its Radio Nacional de España (RNE) division.
+RNE has also territorial centers in every autonomous community and produces and broadcasts some local programming in regional variations in each of them.

-The domestic offer provided by RNE includes the following radio stations: Radio Nacional (generalist radio station), Radio Clásica (classical music), Radio 3 (cultural and alternative programming aimed at young people), Ràdio 4 (Catalan-language station broadcast in Catalonia and Andorra) and Radio 5 (24-hour radio news station).
+The domestic offer provided by RNE includes the following radio stations: Radio Nacional (generalist radio station), Radio Clásica (classical music), Radio 3 (cultural and alternative programming aimed at young people), Ràdio 4 (Catalan-language station broadcast in Catalonia and Andorra), and Radio 5 (24-hour radio news station).

-Radio Exterior (REE) is the RNE's international broadcasting service on short wave, with an audience of 80 million listeners (surpassed only by the BBC and Vatican Radio).
+Radio Exterior (REE) is the RNE's international broadcasting service on short wave, with an audience of eighty million listeners (surpassed only by the BBC and Vatican Radio).
 This station is also transmitted via DAB for Spain and by satellite.
 Besides Spanish, REE also transmits programming in French, Arabic, Ladino, Portuguese, Russian and English.